akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/use-cases.md

 It would be unnecessary to replicate all shopping carts to all cloud regions and providers and therefore the carts are replicated on demand to a region when a user of the cart connects to a new region.

+## World-wide online auction

+An online auction system is running in 20 regions around the globe.
+There are many active auctions in total, but all are not active in all regions since users connect to the closest region.
+Some information about the auctions are replicated to all regions, such as the list and summary status of active auctions.
+Replicating all bids and comments for all auctions to all regions would be wasteful.
+When a user shows interest in a specific auction, such as placing a bid or asking a question, the full history for that auction is replicated to the region of the user and updates are immediately replicated to the regions that participate in the auction.
+After inactivity in a region for a specific auction the replication is stopped.

+## Low cost Microservices

+A startup company would like to keep infrastructure costs low but still use a Reactive Systems architecture that can grow with their upcoming successful business.
+They use Akka to implement the Microservices.
+For the communication between the services they don't want the pay the cost of using a hosted message broker or the burden of operating a message broker infrastructure themselves.
+They use Akka Distributed Cluster for the service-to-service communication.